abnermtj/CS2113T-Gp-3-Team-Project/UserGuide.md

 ## 5.2.
 Data organization<font size="5"> [:arrow_up_small:](#table-of-contents)</font>

 You can find all the data files in the */data* directory, which is in the same directory as *CheatLogs.jar*.
-Within */data*, **CheatLogs** stores data files in subdirectories whose name matches its subject name.
+Within */data*, **CheatLogs** stores data files in folders whose name matches its subject name.
 This gives you a directory of cheat sheets organized by subject, which you can use to retrieve any external cheat sheet file.

 The figure below shows a sample organization of the cheat sheet files in a user’s directory.

 ![image](https://i.ibb.co/zbppwZZ/sample-User-Data.png)

-In the example illustrated above, the user currently has cheat sheets  of 3 different subjects.
-Even though some cheat sheets have the same name such as arrays.xml, they are categorized into different folders as they do not share the same subject name.
+In the example illustrated above, the user currently has created cheat sheets  of 3 different subjects.
+Having cheat sheets that are stored based on subject allows you to conveniently retrieve notes for the programming language that you are seeking help in.

 This allows you to create cheat sheets for common concepts which may differ based on the subject you are taking.